 How Veterans’ Families Can Help

-When a loved one returns from a tour of duty, they may display new behaviors or emotional states, which could indicate PTSD, depression, substance abuse, a TBI, or chronic pain.
-The VA recommends that family members take a few steps to be supportive of their veteran loved one and encourage them to get help.
+When a loved one returns from a tour of duty, they may display new behaviors or emotional states, which could indicate PTSD, depression, substance misuse, a TBI, or chronic pain.
+The VA recommends that family members take a few steps to be supportive of their Veteran loved one and encourage them to get help, such as:16